technicat/fedicat/README.md

 ## Roadmap

-I have a Session wrapper around TootClient that maintains additional state and facilitates loading, saving, and switching among multiple active logins, which I would like to move into this package (and maybe move the TootSDK extensions into TootSDK or a fork).
+I have a Session wrapper around TootClient that maintains additional state and facilitates loading, saving, and switching among multiple active logins, which I would like to move into this package (and maybe move the TootSDK extensions into TootSDK).